mannx/Bluebook/README.md

 	* Import: No feedback after pressing button.
 Should show progress or other status information

 - Notes:
-	* Import script for adjusting database from django project in progress
-	* Located in scripts directory along with SQL files with commands to update tables
 	* Top5 is generated for a config file found the the BLUEBOOK\_DATA\_PATH directory (see below)
 	* 4 week daily average is calculated each time page loads and is not stored in the db.  no performance hit seen so far?